openstack/i18n/doc/source/infra.rst

 percent** of messages translated as policy - which is only manually enforced.

-The OpenStack infra scripts excuted by tasks currently download new files that are at least **75 percent** translated and if files grow over time but do not get new translations (or strings change too much), they will be removed again automatically from the project with a lower threshold of
+The OpenStack infra scripts executed by tasks currently download new files that are at least **75 percent** translated and if files grow over time but do not get new translations (or strings change too much), they will be removed again automatically from the project with a lower threshold of